How to Cure Insomnia with Acupuncture

 Poking yourself with sharp objects might not seem like the most effective way to improve your sleep, but first impressions are often misleading.

 The Bulletproof approach is to try what is supposed to work, and if it doesn’t, then go outside the box to try what shouldn’t work.
 Acupuncture for sleep problems is a perfect example.
 I’ve worked to improve my sleep efficiency for years, and have tried just about everything under the sun, from EEG neurofeedback, to smart drugs, to (surprisingly) honey.
-If you want to get really cutting-edge you can even try playing with electromagnetic fields, an approach I discuss with Dr. Bill Pawluk in this podcast.
+If you want to get really cutting-edge you can even try playing with electromagnetic fields, an approach I discuss with Dr. Bill Pawluk.
 Many of these techniques have worked, and some haven’t, and you can find most of them in my sleep hacking posts.

 One of the sleep improvement techniques that has consistently proven to be effective for me, and many others, is acupuncture.